NOVA-RICS-Open-Lab/Marbles-Kit/CONTRIBUTING.md

 # Contributing to the `3d-linear-gripper` 📟

-Thank you for your interest in contributing to the **3D Linear Gripper** project!
+Thank you for your interest in contributing to the **Marbles Kit** project!
 We at `NOVA RICS Open Lab`  open source and welcome contributions from everyone.
 Please take a moment to review this guide to ensure your contributions can be effectively merged and that the project remains consistent and high-quality.

 ## How Can You Contribute?

 ### 1. Reporting Bugs
 If you find a bug, we would love to hear about it!
-Please check if the issue has already been reported and, if not, open a new [issue](https://github.com/NOVA-RICS-Open-Lab/3d-linear-gripper/issues).
+Please check if the issue has already been reported and, if not, open a new [issue](https://github.com/NOVA-RICS-Open-Lab/Marbles-Kit/issues).
 When submitting a bug report, please include:
 - A clear and descriptive title.
 - Steps to reproduce the issue.
 - The expected and actual behavior.
 - Any screenshots or error messages that can help in identifying the problem.

 ### 2. Suggesting Enhancements
 Got an idea for a new feature?
 Before creating a new issue, please check whether your feature request already exists.
-If not, create a [feature request issue](https://github.com/NOVA-RICS-Open-Lab/3d-linear-gripper/issues) and include:
+If not, create a [feature request issue](https://github.com/NOVA-RICS-Open-Lab/Marbles-Kit/issues) and include:
 - A clear description of the feature or improvement.
 - Any mockups, diagrams, or code snippets that can explain the enhancement.